Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 1.3 Research Problem and Central Questions

-The dissertation frames these challenges within a single overarching research question:
+The dissertation frames these challenges within a single research question:

 How can architects employ design principles grounded in place theory, systems thinking, and equity frameworks to create productive, meaningful, and sustainable work environments across the distributed workplace ecosystem of corporate offices, home workspaces, and community work nodes?